Protection from Abuse Order (PFA)

 Domestic violence is a hot-button issue both in society and in the courtroom, for the alleged offender and the alleged victim of abuse.
 While it is of utmost importance to protect true victims of spousal abuse, child abuse, or other forms of domestic violence in Chester County, it is also important to ensure the civil rights of the falsely accused are not violated.
 It is possible in all cases for the victim to be a true victim of abuse, as well as for the alleged perpetrator to be falsely accused as a part of a bigger-picture scenario such as a heated child custody battle or divorce.

-West Chester Protection from Abuse Order Attorney
+Chester County Protection from Abuse Order Attorney

 The middle ground in determining the truth of the matter on the civil side is the Pennsylvania Protection from Abuse Order (PFA) and the related hearing.
 The outcome of a Protection from Abuse Order in Pennsylvania can have a serious impact on the lives of both the alleged victim and the alleged perpetrator.

 If you are seeking a PFA or responding to one in Chester County, Lancaster County, Delaware County, or Montgomery County or Philadelphia, contact the experienced legal team at Ciccarelli Law Offices.